Blow-up for the pointwise NLS in dimension two: absence of critical power: Setting and main results

 Then, the solution $\psi_t$ to \eqref{eq:NLSEweak} blows up in finite time. \end{teo}

 As already stressed, the most relevant difference with respect to the 1D and the 3D cases is the lack of a {critical power}, namely the existence of a minimum value of $\sigma$ in order to have blow-up solutions: for both the one and the three-dimensional case such a value equals one \cite{AT,ADFT2}.
 Notice that the assumption in Theorem \ref{teo:sufficient} about $\sigma$ is merely technical, as it guarantees local well-posedness, and is not related to criticality \cite[Remark 1.4]{CCT}.
-The restriction of the choice of the initial data could be weakened, nevertheless we chose to keep it in order not to make computations too burdensome.
+The restriction on the choice of the initial data, on the other hand, could be weakened; nevertheless we chose to keep it not to make computations too burdensome.